brmson/yodaqa/README.md

 YodaQA
 ======

-YodaQA is an open source Question Answering system using on-the-fly Information Extraction from various data sources (mainly enwiki).
+YodaQA is an open source Factoid Question Answering system that can produce answer both from databases and text corpora using on-the-fly information extraction.
+By default, open domain question answering is performed on top of the Freebase and DBpedia knowledge bases as well as the texts of enwiki articles.

-Its goals are practicality and extensible design - it is not a purely research project, even though we aim to develop YodaQA with appropriate scientific rigor.
-Right now, it is focused on answering factoid questions and not optimized for speed at all; in the future, we hope to add some deductive capabilities and include "personal assistant" style conversation capabilities.
+YodaQA goals are practicality and extensible design, though it serves as a research project as well.
+Right now, we are still in early alpha regarding accuracy as well as speed; in the future, we hope to also add some deductive capabilities and include "personal assistant" style conversation capabilities.

 YodaQA stands for "Yet anOther Deep Answering pipeline" and the system is inspired by the DeepQA (IBM Watson) papers.
 It is built on top of the Apache